Anna-M-Thomas/yacho-master/timekeeping.md

 - 30 minutes: hotkeys successfully work like the buttons do (check answer)
 - 30 minutes: started settings page for hotkeys
 - 30 minutes: can set hotkeys, working on preventing duplicates
+- 30 minutes: made map for special keys, to do for next time Total 4 hours